darren-uk/weight-converter-app/README.md

 > For when your weight scales only show pounds (lbs) and you want it converted to Stones (st lbs)

 > Keep track of your weight by storing in local storge of web browser

 > Display entries of your weight
-> Display Chart / Graph of entries
-> Set you target weight

-> Display entries of your weight